astuff/ssc_joystick/README.md

 speed will be output to the screen.
 To bring the vehicle to a stop, step the speed back down to zero, and the control software will gently apply the brakes to bring the vehicle to a stop.
-There is no way through this software to directly apply the brakes with the joystick, but the brake pedal can always be applied by the driver to override the joystick control mode.quit
+There is no way through this software to directly apply the brakes with the joystick, but the brake pedal can always be applied by the driver to override the joystick control mode.

 The steering gain and exponent convert the steering joystick to a desired curvature which is passed down to the steering model.
-The gain defines the maximum curvature, so the default of 0.12 1/meters allows for a minimum turning radius of about 8 meters.
+The gain defines the maximum curvature, so the default of 0.11 1/meters allows for a minimum turning radius of about 9 meters.
 The exponent controls the shape of the reponse: a number closer to 2 or above will mean small joystick movements will translate to very small desired curvatures and therefore steering wheel angles, a number closer to 1 will mean the curvature varies more linearly across the full joystick range.

 The left and right turn signals can also be controlled with the buttons.
 The turn signals will stay on as long as the button is pressed.

-Pressing the disengage button will give control back to the driver (as will any drive override on the brakes, throttle, or steering wheel).
-DISENGAGE will be sent to the screen.
+Pressing either the disengage button on they joystick or both the cruise control set/inc and increase gap buttons on the steering wheel will give control back to the driver (as will any drive override on the brakes, throttle, or steering wheel).
+DISENGAGE will be sent to the screen, or a message with information if there was an override.

 Note that reverse gear is not currently supported.
 The vehicle controller does not support reverse itself, mainly because the speed model has not been adequately tested yet in reverse.